 An inadequately ventilated attic can increase your home’s energy costs and damage the interior of your roofing.
 With that said, you must get an attic fan installed so you can save money at the soonest possible time.
-Please keep in mind that working on the installation by yourself may be a dangerous task.
-It may be best that you consult or hire a professional electrician or installer to avoid accidents.
+Please keep in mind that working on the installation yourself may be a dangerous task.
+It may be best to consult or hire a professional electrician or installer to avoid accidents.
 However, if you’ve weighed up the pros and cons of a solar attic fan and you’re ready to pull the trigger on installation, we have your back.

 Here are a few simple steps to guide you through the process.

 Attic Fan Installation

-If you have an existing gable vent, installing a fan in that area is the quickest and most straightforward method.
+Installation of a fan in that area is the quickest and most straightforward method if you have an existing gable vent.
 Another option is installing your attic fan directly on your roof.
 Take note that a different kind of fan will be required for these two types of installation.
 It would be best to check the product beforehand.

 For now, we’ll focus on how to install your attic fan directly to the roof.

 Switch off the Power in Your Attic

 Turn off the circuit breaker or the main fuse box.
 Installing the fan to your roof.
 It’s also a good idea to flip any attic wall switches to the off position.
 Consider your safety before installing the fan on your roof.

 That way, when you do go up to the roof, later on, you’ll know exactly where to install.
 Make sure that the pilot hole is at the center of two rafters.
 With this technique, you can guarantee stability.
 Also, remember to ensure your chosen attic fan will fit your area.
 You can check the manufacturer’s specs or use a tape measure to determine how big your fan is.
 This is similar to how you would ensure you have a level floor.